 Add or Remove Droplets from a Firewall Using the Control Panel

-You can modify the Droplets protected by a firewall in the control panel by choosing Networking from the top menu, then Firewalls.
-Select the firewall you want to check or modify, then navigate to its Droplets tab.
+You can modify the Droplets protected by a firewall in the Control Panel.
+Click Networking in the main menu, then click Firewalls.
+Click the firewall you want to modify, then click the Droplets tab.

-A firewall’s Droplets tab lists all of all the Droplets protected by the firewall.
-Droplets added individually are shown on their own line, and Droplets added with a tag are shown below the tag.
+The Droplets tab lists every Droplet protected by the firewall.
+Droplets added individually appear on their own row, and Droplets added with a tag are shown below the tag.

-From the firewall’s Droplets panel, you can see which Droplets are affected by that firewall’s rules.
-To see all the rules affecting a specific Droplet, you need to view the individual Droplet’s networking page.
+The Droplets tab shows which Droplets are protected by this firewall’s rules.
+To see all the rules that apply to a specific Droplet, open that Droplet’s Networking tab.